Oceania Cycling Confederation: Oceania Cycling Championships

 The Oceania Cycling Confederation organises all Oceania Cycling Championships.
 As of 2019 the OCC organises championships in track cycling, road cycling, mountain biking, BMX racing, and freestyle BMX.

 Events

 The Oceania Cycling Confederation oversees the UCI Oceania Tour a series of UCI road races in Australia and New Zealand and organises the Oceania Pacific Calendar a series of races in the Pacific.

 Member Federations

-As of 2021 the Oceania Cycling Confederation comprises eleven member federations - eight full members and three associate members.
+As of 2025 the Oceania Cycling Confederation comprises fifteen member federations - twelve full members and three associate members.